Did you know that nearly 60% of all web traffic comes from Google? There is a lot of competition in this busy space.

 Forget Walls of Text

-Recognising that users have short attention spans will make it easy to replace walls of text for blocks of interesting content, interspersed with appropriate images, headings and subheadings.
+Recognising that users have short attention spans will make it easy to replace walls of text with blocks of interesting content, interspersed with appropriate images, headings and subheadings.

 Direct your User